nph1508/Analyzing_Sales_and_Customer_Behavior_in_Ecommerc_SQL_BigQuery/README.md

 from `bigquery-public-data.google_analytics_sample.ga_sessions_201706*`,
 unnest(hits) as hit,
 unnest(hit.product) as product
-where product.productrevenue is not null group by time, source
+where product.productRevenue is not null group by time, source

 union all